 In some situations this scheme is too

 restrictive.
-Consider a class RandStream
+Consider a class RandStream derived privately from a

-which is itself derived from std::streambuf
+class RandBuf which is itself derived from std::streambuf and also

-publicly from istream
+publicly from istream:

-interface.
+standard istream interface.

-class is constructed with the
+Although the RandStream class is constructed with the

-objects in mind, some of the members of the class
+functionality of istream objects in mind, some of the members of the class

-may be considered useful by themselves.
+std::streambuf may be considered useful by themselves.
 E.g., the function

-returns a lower bound to the number of characters
+streambuf::in_avail returns a lower bound to the number of characters

 that can be read immediately.
 The standard way to make this function available